Packard Bell Corporation

 Packard Bell Corporation (also known as Packard Bell Electronics or simply Packard Bell) was an American electronics manufacturer founded in 1933 by Herb Bell and Leon Packard.
 Initially they produced radios, but expanded into defense electronics during World War II.
-After the war, they began manufacturing other consumer electronics, including television sets.
-In 1957, the company became involved in the manufacture of scientific and military computers.
+After the war, they began manufacturing other consumer electronics, including television receivers and high fidelity stereos.
+In 1957, a subsidiary of the company became involved in the manufacture of scientific and military computers.
 Industrial conglomerate Teledyne Technologies acquired the business in 1968.
 In 1986, Israeli investors bought the name for a newly formed personal computer manufacturer, Packard Bell.

 History

 Herb Bell had been in radio electronics since 1926, when he had formed a partnership with an engineer named Neff.
 Bell wanted to expand from manufacturing in a one-car garage to a larger facility to increase production, but Neff disagreed and the partnership ended.
 In 1928, Bell formed a new venture with Edward Jackson called Jackson Bell Radio Company.
 Jackson left when Bell suggested producing higher priced radios that came with greater financial risk.
 Jackson Bell experienced financial difficulty during the Great Depression.
-The business had greater difficulty in 1931 when RCA released the superheterodyne radio.
+The business had greater difficulty when RCA released the superheterodyne radio.
 Jackson Bell was licensed by RCA but struggled due to a large inventory of obsolete radios, and was liquidated.
 Bell then formed Packard Bell with Leon Packard, whose uncle provided the capital.

 In 1934, Packard Bell marketed their first radio, the Model 35A, originally developed by Jackson Bell.
 Herb Bell managed to obtain the RCA license for manufacturing superheterodyne radios.
 Based in Los Angeles, Packard Bell, along with Hoffman Radio, became well-known regional makers of consumer electronics.
 Leon Packard was unhappy with the course of Packard Bell Company, and asked Herb Bell to buy his share in 1935.

 Packard Bell was a family business.
 Bell and his four brothers Arthur, Albert, Elmer, and Willard participated in design, manufacture and marketing.
 The company incorporated as Packard Bell Corporation in 1946.

 Packard Bell was a profitable company during World War II, producing defense electronics, and this continued into the 1960s.
 One of Packard Bell's products during WWII was an identification, friend or foe transponder unit (designated AN/APX-92) used by aircraft.
 In 1955 the company went public.
 Packard-Bell Electronics Corp. was adopted in 1956 as the new name for the public company.
 The company formed a subsidiary to produce computers in 1957, which was later acquired by the Raytheon Company in 1964.